How to Start an LLC in Kansas

 To fill out the form, you’ll need to provide the following information about your LLC:

-• Registered office.
-The Kansas street address where your resident agent will accept legal notifications.
+Provide the Kansas street address where your resident agent will accept legal notifications.

-• Effective date.
 When do you want your LLC to start?
 You can delay its formation by 90 days, but most LLCs start as soon as their Articles are filed.

 Note: All of the information on this form will become part of the public record.

-Interested in forming a series LLC or multiple LLCs within one LLC?
+Interested in forming a Series LLC or multiple LLCs within one LLC?
 Check out our Kansas Series LLC guide.

 Online: